aheirich/AMI2/doc/toplevel.md

 ### Graph Manager
-[Graph manager](graph_manager.md) manipulates and optimizes the computation graph.
+[Graph manager](graph_manager.md) maintains the computation graph.
 May be replicated (not distributed) in a large scale system.
-The graph definition is stored in the global store.
+The graph definition is stored in the global Control store.

 ### Client
 [Client processes](client.md) acquire data for visualization or control.